 Hans Peter Hansen, Researcher at Department of Bioscence - Wildlife Ecology at Aarhus University, previously researcher at the Division of Environmental Communication, Department of Urban and Rural Development, Swedish University of Agricultural Sciences.
 Hansen works with the challenges of modernity and the responses of society; within this, he has looked at sustainable and democratic approaches to natural resource management.

-Erica von Essen, Postdoctoral Researcher at the Division of Environmental Communication, Department of Urban and Rural Development, Swedish University of Agricultural Sciences. von Essen’s research areas include illegal hunting, wildlife ethics and political theory.
+Erica von Essen, Associate Professor, Researcher at the Division of Environmental Communication, Department of Urban and Rural Development, Swedish University of Agricultural Sciences. von Essen’s research areas include illegal hunting, wildlife ethics and political theory.

 Helena Nordström Källström, Researcher at the Division of Environmental Communication, Department of Urban and Rural Development, Swedish University of Agricultural Sciences.
 She has been working with livestock farmers, their ethics, and social sustainability of rural livelihoods and lifestyles.